 However, a strip of about 25 mm wide, made using a chisel, provides around the perimeter of the exposed face of every stone.

-Projection on the face exceeding 8 cm remove with the help of a hammer.
+The projection on the face exceeding 8 cm was removed with the help of a hammer.
 Such projection (exceeding 8 mm) is also called bushing.

 The height of each block may vary from 15 cm to 30 cm.